The 7 Simple SEO Mistakes That Are Killing Your Content Marketing Strategy

 4. Misspellings in content: According to Google’s Matt Cutts, while misspellings are not used as a direct signal in Google’s (over 200 different) rating factors, “reputable sites does tend to spell better than sites with low page rank”.
 While probably not hurting your ranking, misspellings can hurt your credibility in the eyes of the readers and chances of getting linked to.

 6. Not creating outbound links: The most unfortunate misconception in the SEO industry, is that a page/site will lose Authority/Page Rank/Trust if directing users to external sites with outbound links, this is utter BS.
 If your content is only “me talking” and does not link to other content, why would readers and search engines find it credible and authoritative enough to link to you (and rank you higher)?
 Content that is more well-researched usually cites sources by linking to it.
-Google also recognises this as a signal for that site/page credibility and users will more likely trust and share (and link to) this content.
+Google also recognizes this as a signal for that site/page credibility and users will more likely trust and share (and link to) this content.

 7. Not promoting your content: Your content being better than anyone else’s doesn’t mean it will instantly go viral and reach No. 1 ranking on SERPs.
 Though it’s a more cost-effective way of promoting your content, a great (white hat) SEO strategy takes time.
 Today, marketers can’t afford to neglect any type of owned, paid or earned media in their strategy.
 Combining the three will help you attract, convert, nurture and close leads.
 Find what mix works for you by focusing on your overall marketing goals.
 Each goal will require a different combination of media, finding the right mix and constantly evaluating and measuring it against set KPIs will help you reach your marketing goals.